cleardh/cleardh/README.md

 <div>
  <p>
-I am a full stack developer well-qualified for a wide range of programming languages and frameworks.
-Detail-oriented and active learner.
-Collaborative team player with excellent technical abilities offering 4 years of web development experience.
+Well-qualified software developer familiar with JavaScript frameworks and libraries.
+Detail-oriented and active learner who always keep automation in mind.
+Collaborative team player with excellent technical abilities offering 6 years of web development experience.

 I have excellent problem-solving, design, and coding skills, as well as an ability to convert requirements into desirable results.
 </p>